Swirrl/ogc-api-prototype/report.md

 # Testing and compliance

 The API has been tested against the [OGC API - Features Conformance Test Suite](https://cite.ogc.org/teamengine/about/ogcapi-features-1.0/1.0/site/).
-The most important tests pass but there are still some tests failures with the current state of the implementation.
+The most important tests pass but there are still some test failures with the current state of the implementation.

 TODO: confirm which tests from the OGC test suite still fail.

-Using it with Mapbox

-Using it with QGIS
+The demo application (described below) uses Leaflet, building on the simple example client available at https://github.com/opengeospatial/ogcapi-features/blob/master/implementations/clients/leaflet.md.
+It shows that the API responses can be correctly interpreted by a library expecting geojson.

+We have also successfully tested the API with QGIS, using the QGIS feature to import a layer from an OGC API Features endpoint - see https://docs.qgis.org/3.16/en/docs/user_manual/working_with_ogc/ogc_client_support.html#wfs-and-wfs-t-client .

 # Example application

+We have developed a simple web application that makes calls to the API and displays the results on a web map, using the Leaflet.js library.
+The demo is hosted at:

 https://geonovum-staging.publishmydata.com/demo/map.html

+It uses the bbox method to retrieve the data contained in the current viewport of the map.
+It is currently set to retrieve a maximum of 100 features from a collection within the bounding box, to avoid attempting to load too much data into the browser, so when the map is fully zoomed out, only a subset of features are drawn.
+(Trying to draw all features from some collections can lead to the browser running out of memory).

+As well as demonstrating how the API can be called and the results displayed, the application provides a simple illustration of the approach to linking that we have been investigating.

+Clicking on a feature on the map brings up a pop-up with a link to the OGC API item and in some cases a link to another related item, whether part of another collection in the API endpoint (for example the Biosys monitoring sites link to the waterbody that contains them) or to an external link (the waterbodies on the map link to an external web page about the catchment they form part of).

 Code at https://github.com/Swirrl/ogc-api-prototype/tree/main/demo